Sumboard

 The platform approach skips most infrastructure complexity.
 Instead of building stream processors from scratch, you connect your data sources to a managed streaming platform.
 The platform handles ingestion, processing, state management, and frontend integration.
 Your team focuses on dashboard design and business logic, not infrastructure maintenance.

 Speed comparison is dramatic.
 Custom build: 6-12 months for basic streaming, another 2-3 months hardening error handling and monitoring.
 Platform approach: integrate in days, first streaming dashboard live within a week.
-The difference is abstraction—you're not managing the streaming infrastructure, just configuring it.
+The difference is abstraction.
+You're not managing the streaming infrastructure, just configuring it.

 Multi-tenancy comes built-in with platforms designed for embedded analytics.
 Row-level security ensures customers only see their data.
 Token-based authentication handles user access without building auth from scratch.
-These aren't features you add later—they're part of the foundation, which matters when you're embedding dashboards into a SaaS product serving hundreds or thousands of tenants.
+These aren't features you add later.
+They're part of the foundation, which matters when you're embedding dashboards into a SaaS product serving hundreds or thousands of tenants.

 Sumboard's embedded analytics platform handles the streaming infrastructure so your team can ship customer-facing dashboards in days instead of quarters.
-For a comprehensive overview of streaming patterns and when to use them, explore our real-time dashboard guide.
+For a complete overview of streaming patterns and when to use them, explore our real-time dashboard guide.

 Ready to launch customer-facing analytics?